University of Hull

 Courses

-• History, Political Science, Communication, Business, English, Environmental Studies, Theatre
+• Students can select from departments such as History, Political Science, Communication, Business, English, Environmental Studies and Theatre.

-• Search through the University of Hull Course Catalog
+• Search through the University of Hull Course Catalog.

 Housing